 For marketers keen on understanding what types of stores or restaurants within a super venue are drawing traffic, accuracy matters so that we can draw insights and get a clear understanding into users’ behaviors.

 Marketers looking to either better understand or to activate within the confines of super venues should focus on having an accurate read on how people move through these spaces.
 Airports, for example, are seeing increased commercial activity as the general population increases their travel.
-And while there has been an increase in online shopping, over 90-percent of all shopping still happens offline, according to a research paper conducted by IHL Services.
-The majority of our experiences still happen IRL.
+And while there has been an increase in online shopping, the majority of our shopping experiences still happen IRL.
 It is essential for marketers to be able to meet people where they are.
 And the first step in doing that is knowing where they are.

 What is Mall Mode and how can it help with location accuracy?